arpcard/FAQ/README.md

   </details>
   <details closed>
-    <summary>Q3: I want the Resistomes and Varian.
+    <summary>Q3: I want the Resistomes and Variants.
 Where can I find it?</summary>
     <br>
     A: You can find the Resistomes and Variant at https://card.mcmaster.ca/resistomes.
   </details>